alexferreiraofc/alexferreiraofc/README.md

 * 🌍  I'm based in Florianopolis
 * ✉️  You can contact me at my socials
-* 🧠  I'm learning Flutter for fun
+* 🧠  I'm learning Mobile for fun

 ### Skills